yoshid8s/opg-ca-extension/README.md

 Furthermore, I've made UI improvements that include a feature to combat misinformation on non-OP-compatible sites (see image below).<br/>
 For more details, please refer to [v0.7.0-beta1 release](https://github.com/yoshid8s/ogp-ca-extension/releases/tag/v0.7.0-beta1).

-Recent [0.7.1-beta1](https://github.com/yoshid8s/ogp-ca-extension/releases) now distinguishes major platforms and provides context-aware guidance when OP metadata is unavailable to provide a more understandable experience for general users,because users naturally move between websites, SNS platforms, and video platforms.
+As of [0.7.1-beta1](https://github.com/yoshid8s/ogp-ca-extension/releases), the extension distinguishes major platforms and provides context-aware guidance when OP metadata is unavailable.

+This change aims to provide a more understandable experience for general users, since people naturally move between websites, SNS platforms, and video platforms.

 <br/><br/>
 <img width="1385" height="718" alt="image" src="https://github.com/user-attachments/assets/45e6f67a-95db-46e2-9684-5459c4f46a1a" />